bondjimbond/islandora_linked_taxonomies/README.md

 # Islandora Linked Taxonomies

-A place to collect thoughts about linked taxonomies in Islandora.
+A method for providing an authoritative Taxonomy on a Drupal site, and using that Taxonomy on another Drupal site.

 ## Concept

 * One site acting as a hub hosting a taxonomy
 * Other sites using that taxonomy as an endpoint for reference fields
-* IF POSSIBLE: Allow those sites to write new data to that shared taxonomy
+* Future goals: Allow those sites to write new data to that shared taxonomy

 ## Modules required

 * https://github.com/mjordan/autocomplete_endpoint
 * https://www.drupal.org/project/linked_data_field

-(Decided not to use UTSC's module because it appears to be redundant)

 ## Process